-In combination these three occupations accounted for 32,476 people in total or 43.9% of the local workers .
+In combination these three occupations accounted for 32,476 people in total or 43.9% of the All industries local workers.

-In comparison, the Arts and Recreation Services workforce within Bayside Council area employed 29.3% as Professionals; 11.9% as Clerical and Administrative Workers; and 14.5% as Managers.
+In comparison, the Arts and Recreation Services workforce in the Bayside Council area employed 29.3% as Professionals; 11.9% as Clerical and Administrative Workers and 14.5% as Managers.

-The major differences between the jobs held by the workforce in the Bayside Council area and the Arts and Recreation Services workforce were:
+The major differences between the jobs held by the workforce in the Bayside Council area and Arts and Recreation Services were:

 - A larger percentage of local workers employed as Machinery Operators And Drivers (9.1% compared to 0.6%)